 Hilarious Bloopers By Candidates Show That GE2020 Can Be Fun Too

-Make no mistake, with Singapore’s future at stake, the 2020 General Election (GE) is no laughing matter.
+Make no mistake, with Singapore’s future at stake, the 2020 General Election (GE2020) is no laughing matter.

-However, Nomination Day on Tuesday (30 Jun) threw up several hilarious bloopers that showed that a General Election doesn’t have to be all serious, all the time – smiles and light-heartedness can does happen too.
+However, Nomination Day on Tuesday (30 Jun) threw up several hilarious bloopers that showed that a General Election doesn’t have to be all serious, all the time – smiles and light-heartedness can and do happen.

 Here are some of the bloopers we came across:

-We highlight some of the best ones for you below too.
+We highlight some of the best ones for you below.

 1. “The East Coast plan for East Coast”